IT HAD TO BE

 Rebuilt in the 19th century after the original house was burnt down when smoking out bees, Howbury Hall offers the perfect backdrop to our courses.
 With a wide sweeping staircase, large fireplaces, huge windows and the dramatic entrance, there are numerous options for teaching the design and mechanics of floral installations.

-The Estate is set across 500 acres and offers numerous hedgerows and trees, as well as the formal gardens, for foraging beyond the Walled Garden.
+The Estate is set across 500 acres and offers numerous hedgerows and trees, as well as the formal gardens, for exploring the wider palette of seasonal materials available throughout the year.